briannahebeler/Code-Refactor/README.md

 * I cleaned up the HTLM structure while replacing many tags with semantic tags, adding alt attributes, and tweeked content such as the title, and broken links.

 * I cleaned the CSS page by reordering all the items to match the sequential order and the new tags on the HTML page.
-I also condensed classes, got rid of obsolete code, and altered CSS code to match the demo.
+I also condensed ids, got rid of obsolete code, and altered CSS code to match the demo.

 ## Screenshot: ##
 ![](assets/images/screencapture.png)